eclipse-kura/kura/docs/cloud-platform/kura-sparkplug.md

     | `Template` | `byte[]` |
     | default | `null` |

-    Timestamp of the metric is not supported in Kura, therefore this information is lost at conversion.
+    The metric timestamp is not supported in Eclipse Kura, therefore this information is lost at conversion.

 ### Data Service Layer Configuration